tito-arch/BABC-2/content/posts/starlink-internet-future-of-high-speed-connection-in-remote-areas.md

 ![](/uploads/tv-sat.jpeg)

 This is a TV satellite dish, I am so sure you have come across one if not hundreds, these don't send data, they only receive they are a little complicated.
 A beam received from broadcasting satellites about 35,000 km away will hit the dish and concentrate it to the eye using the [parabolic reflector](https://en.wikipedia.org/wiki/Parabolic_reflector#:\~:text=Parabolic%20reflectors%20are%20used%20to,source%20into%20a%20parallel%20beam.).
 Starlink dishy on the other hand sends and receives data from space -550 km as earlier noted.
 It is important for the beam to be tight and have a high frequency and low latency of 20m/s to allow HD streaming and gaming.
-The wavelength of spaceX Starlink is about {2.5} in a 550km distance.
-This means there are about  {figure} ....
+The wavelength of spaceX Starlink is about 2.5cm in a 550km distance.
+This means there are about  22 million wavelengths and it takes 2.2 milliseconds for a wave sent from Starlink or dishy to get to the other.

 ### The inside story of Starlink's dishy.